Perfecting the Backhand

 Footwork: In general, try to be as light on your feet as possible.
 It shouldn’t sound like a herd of horses on the court when you’re playing.

-Put a New Spin on It: For Intermediate Players
+Put a New Spin on It: Tennis Backhand Tips For Intermediate Players

 Your swing should now incorporate more parts of your body, and it should be getting a little bit longer and a little bit faster.
-At this point, players should be experimenting and getting comfortable with the different spins they can put on the ball – underspin and topspin – and understanding the different racquet-face angles that produce each of those spins.
+At this point, players should be experimenting and getting comfortable with the different spins they can put on the ball – underspin and topspin – and understanding the different racquet-face angles that produce each of those spins when making contact with a backhand shot.

 For topspin, you’re going to be brushing the ball from lower to higher – essentially 6 o’clock to 12 o’clock on a path of the racquet face.
 And then with underspin (often referred to as a slice), it’s more the opposite – 12 o’clock to 6 o’clock.
 Slice backhands are typically, though not always, hit with one hand on the racquet.